TatsianaH/CypressAutomation/README.md

 5. Run in terminal ‘npm init’ command to generate package.json.
 6. Run in terminal ‘npm install cypress —save-dev’.
 7. Add all files in your local project to git (git add.
 Or git add _name of the file_) and commit them: ‘git commit -m “message text”’.
 Don't forget to save your changes in files before commiting (Cmd+S).
-8. To run Cypress in your project you can use the next command: ‘node_modules/.bin/cypress open’.
+8. To run Cypress in your project you can use the next command: ‘./node_modules/.bin/cypress open’ or 'npx cypress open'.
 After you will see in your project folder 'cypress' with examples.
+Also you can add a new scritp to package.json file: ' "cypress:open": "cypress open"' and open the Cypress Runner using the command 'npm run cypress:open'.
 9. Create a test1.js file in cypress/integration/examples/.
 10. Install Prettier: npm install --save-dev --save-exact prettier.
 11. Create in root folder '.prettierrc.json' file and paste into it the next settings: